Britwad/GPTree/USER_MANUAL.md

 Filing a good Bug Report:

 ### **4.1.
 Describe the problem**
-    What you expected to happen>
+    What you expected to happen?
     What actually happened?

 ### 4.2.
 Include reproduction steps**
-    What steps you took leading up to the issue
+    What steps you took leading up to the issue?

 ### **4.3.
 Attach relevent details**
     Screenshots (User Interfact bug)